FriendlyIndr/CricBoard/README.md

-This is a WIN32 Desktop application that can be used to change the scoreboard of a cricket match.
+CricBoard is a WIN32 Desktop application that can be used to change the scoreboard of a cricket match.
 It covers all sorts of cases which can occur during a cricket match.
 Here is a demo: